NetSuite Blogs

 If you have the need (or want) to evaluate in detail your ERP SaaS options before committing to NetSuite or another option, and explicitly ensure tight alignment to your business needs and drivers, then factor in professional services costs for a week or two in the Evaluation of business requirements and specifications to functionalities of the ERP SaaS options available.

-2. NetSuite Software (SaaS) Recurring Cost
+2. NetSuite Software License (SaaS) Recurring Cost

 IT infrastructure costs / Hardware costs: these mainly apply to on-premise ERP systems/ applications where you have to purchase and operate your own physical servers and networks to run the ERP system and hire staff to operate and maintain such hardware.
 Since NetSuite is SaaS/ cloud-based, your annual license payments actually cover both software and hardware.